 7 Reasons to Visit Victoria, B.C.

 Between mild temperatures, year-round blooms and abundant natural landscape, this unique coastal city begs to be explored.
-Read on to discover seven reasons why Victoria should be at the top of your travel bucket list this spring.
+Read on to discover seven reasons to visit Victoria, BC, and why it should be at the top of your travel bucket list this spring.

 Victoria, B.C. is ideally nestled in a micro-climate that sees far less precipitation than its West Coast neighbours and has the mildest median temperature in Canada.
 This means when you visit Victoria, don’t expect a Canadian tundra.
 You’ll be able to explore Victoria’s lush landscape, secret waterfalls, year-round blooms, mountains and unique natural treasures, 365 days of the year.

-In a day, visitors can discover complex micro-ecosystems within tide pools at Botanical Beach, stand amongst giants in Avatar Grove, sip wine in the Cowichan Valley, surf at Sombrio Beach, soak up the sun at Willow’s beach, wander through 55-acres of famous gardens and climb to incredible views in Gowlland Tod Provincial Park.
+In a day, visitors can discover complex micro-ecosystems within tide pools at Botanical Beach, stand amongst giants in Avatar Grove, sip wine on the Saanich Peninsula, surf at Sombrio Beach, soak up the sun at Willow’s beach, wander through 55-acres of famous gardens and climb to incredible views in Gowlland Tod Provincial Park.
 Greater Victoria and the surrounding area has no shortage of landscapes to discover.

 History

 Victoria’s rugged and pristine wilderness was first home to First Nations people and today retains deep ties to indigenous culture.
-Learn more by visiting the Royal BC Museum where you can discover the Our Living Languages exhibit, explore the First Peoples Galleries and discover the indigenous collections.
+Learn more by visiting the Royal BC Museum where you can discover the Our Living Languages exhibit, Jonathan Hunt House, and discover the indigenous collections.

 Named after Queen Victoria, is it any wonder Victoria is rich in history?
 Between coal barons building West Coast castles, the oldest Chinatown in Canada, gardens built by royalty, afternoon tea and more, Victoria has stories best recounted in person.